-Daniel Robinson Christine Land Elizabeth Welch Ellodie Winter Emily Bedford Kevin Pain

-Christopher Pulman Charlotte Black Colin Oakley Simon Marciniak Bridget Stark-Wills Thomas Nicholls
+Daniel Robinson

+Christine Land

+Elizabeth Welch

+Ellodie Winter

+Christopher Pulman

+Charlotte Black

+Colin Oakley

+Thomas Nicholls

 The Property, Family and Trust Law team deals with a range of different subject areas.
-Research Assistants in the team usually focus on one of the team's current projects, though at times there may be the opportunity to become involved in other areas.
-The following is a list of our current projects.
+Research Assistants in the team usually focus on one of the team's projects, though at times there may be the opportunity to become involved in other areas.
+The following is a list of our current work, and we have highlighted below some possible future projects.